 Shipping a Used or Salvage U.S. Car to France

-As a major trading partner of the United States, it should be relatively easy to find a port that offers shipping service to France.
+As a major trading partner of the United States, it should be relatively easy to find a port that offers shipping service to France, Belgium, Germany and other countries of Europe.
 The only real decision that you will need to make pertains to your preferred shipping method.
 You can, of course, ship your used vehicle to France via a container, but there is another option.

 This option is known as RORO shipping, which stands for “roll-on roll-off”.
 Via this shipping method, your used vehicle will be rolled onto the ship at departure and then rolled off once it arrives in France.
 Because this shipping method is much less labor intensive, it is also much cheaper.
 Of course, because your used vehicle will not be protected by a container and will be moved by the ship’s crew, there is a greater possibility that damage could occur during transit.
 That said, this possibility is quite minimal, and the savings that you stand to reap are almost always worth it.